m3nu/talks/keto.md

 ]
 .right-column[
 ### What to gain from a low-carb lifestyle?
-- naturally control your weight and prevent obesity.red[a]
+- naturally control your weight and prevent obesity.red[a, j]
 - improve memory and brain function.red[b]
 - prevent modern chronic metabolic disease like
   - type 2 diabetes.red[c]